Undergraduate Scholarships & Cost of Attendance

 Cost of Attendance

-The following is the average cost of attendance for the 2021-2022 Semester.
+The following is the average cost of attendance for the 2023-2024 Academic Year.
 If you are offered admission and receiving either an F-1 or J-1 visa, you will be responsible for showing the full cost of attendance, at one time, for the entire year in order to have your immigration documents issued.

 (Full time, per Year)

 Note: If you would like to take a class or two rather than enroll in a program, you will be considered a non-degree student and will pay non-resident rate.
 Information about those rates can be found through the Bursar's Office.

 UNM offers competitive scholarships for high-achieving students.
 Our most prestigious scholarship, the International Amigo Scholarship, grants international students (non-immigrant visa holders) the resident, in-state tuition rate.
 This means you will pay what a resident student from New Mexico pays.
 This is a value of over $16,000 per year!